 All Guild trainees take up an honorary placement in the Clinic.
-It is mandatory for each trainee to see at least one Clinic patient in the course of their training and they are encouraged to take on a second patient if possible.
+It is mandatory for each trainee to see at least one Clinic patient in the course of their training, and they are encouraged to take on a second patient if possible.
 The Student Liaison Officer and the Clinic Committee provide a comprehensive clinic induction for each trainee.
 This year we were fortunate to have a very keen set of first year trainees who joined the Clinic with great dedication and enthusiasm.

-The Clinic Committee consists of 11 people: Chair, group supervisors, assessors and qualified and student therapists with the support of the Guild Administrative Secretary.
-This year the committee has been strengthened by a fully qualified member and two experienced Guild Clinic supervisors.
+The Clinic Committee consists of 10 people: Chair, 6 group supervisors, 8 assessors and qualified and student therapists with the support of the Guild Administrative Secretary.
+This year the committee has been strengthened by a new fully qualified member and two experienced Guild Clinic supervisors.
 The committee meets fortnightly to oversee the management and functioning of the Clinic.
-Clinical presentations of assessed patients and other clinical issues which occur from time to time provide a very safe basis for stimulating and though-provoking clinical discussions.
+Clinical presentations of assessed patients and other clinical issues which occur from time to time provide a very safe basis for stimulating and thought-provoking clinical discussions.
+Once term the Clinic committee members meet for a thinking space where they reflect on their practice within the Clinic in regard race and culture aspect of their work

-At present the Clinic offers clinic trainee therapists supervision in 4 groups on Wednesday afternoons.
+At present the Clinic offers clinic trainee therapists supervision in five groups on Wednesday afternoons, one group on Tuesday and two groups on Thursday evenings.